Coloured Neretin Groups: No lattices

 \subsection{The group $\mathcal{N}_{\langle (0 \, 1) \rangle}$ has no cocompact lattice}

-We do not know if for a single switch group $F$ the group $\UF$ has a non-cocompact lattice or not, but at least we can prove the non-existence of cocompact lattices.
-After conjugating with an element of $\AutT$ we can reduce ourselves to the case where $F=\langle (0 \, 1) \rangle$.
+We do not know if for a Young group $F$ with $d$ orbits the group $\UF$ has a non-cocompact lattice or not, but at least we can prove the non-existence of cocompact lattices.
+After conjugating with an element of $\AutT$ we can assume $F=\langle (0 \, 1) \rangle$.

 \begin{theorem} The group $\mathcal{N}_{\langle (0 \, 1) \rangle}$ has no cocompact lattice. \end{theorem}

 The proof works again as in \cite{bcgm12}.
 We need three lemmata.

 \begin{lemma}[Ramanujan,\cite{r19}] For every $m \geq 17$ there exist three different prime numbers in the interval $(\frac{m}{2},m]$. \end{lemma}